HID lighting is the most efficient way to convert electricity

 the blue spectrum like sunlight and MH grow lights offset any stretching caused

+by HPS bulbs.
 View MH & HPS grow lights

 .